broadinstitute/cromwell/README.md

 Or, via `-Dsystem.abort-jobs-on-terminate=true` command line option.

-By default, this value is false when running `java -jar cromwell.jar server`, and true when running `java -jar cromwell.jar run <wdl> <inputs>`.
+By default, this value is false when running `java -jar cromwell.jar server`, and true when running `java -jar cromwell.jar run <workflow source> <inputs>`.

 # Security